csebuetnlp/CrossSum/seq2seq/README.md

 ## Downloading data

 This script downloads the metadata-stripped version of the dataset required for training.
+The extracted files will be saved inside the `dataset/` directory.

 ```bash
 $ bash download_data.sh